jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

 *********************************************************************************
-test factory with random values
+test factory with random year_of_birth
 *********************************************************************************

 I want to use random values in the test to make sure the ``factory`` :ref:`function<what is a function?>` can handle different values and always calculates the right age